larsrh/website/topics/recursion/02-sets.md

 An axiomatic system such as ZF comprises a set of axioms that allow you to construct sets.
 Each axiom is kind of like a tool in a toolbox.
 You are allowed to combine them in an arbitrary fashion to build sets from smaller components.
-For example, the _Axiom of the empty set_ states that there is a set such that nothing is element of that set.[^footnote-empty]
+For example, the _Axiom of the empty set_ states that there is a set such that nothing is an element of that set.[^footnote-empty]
 We usually call that set the _empty set_, or ∅.

 Additionally, ZF includes the _Axiom of extensionality_ which we can use to prove equality of two given sets _A_ and _B_.